lambdaworks/zio-elasticsearch/docs/overview/queries/elastic_query_wildcard.md

 The Wildcard query returns documents that contain terms matching a wildcard pattern.
 You can combine wildcard operators with other characters to create a wildcard pattern.

-In order to use the `Wildcard` query import following:
+In order to use the `Wildcard` query import the following:
 ```scala
 import zio.elasticsearch.query.WildcardQuery
 import zio.elasticsearch.ElasticQuery._